Skip to main content

 The symptoms of hepatitis A typically occur around one month after exposure to infection.
 Symptoms are often very vague and include fatigue, nausea, and possibly vomiting.
 Loss of appetite and an overall general poor feeling may be predominant.
 Jaundice, which is a yellowing of the skin, and scleral icterus (yellowing of the eyes) may also occur.

-How is hepatitis A diagnosed?
+How is Hepatitis A diagnosed?

 Hepatitis A is diagnosed primarily through blood work, which can identify acute phase markers for the infection.

-What can I do to protect myself from hepatitis A?
+What can I do to protect myself from Hepatitis A?

 There is a vaccine for hepatitis A, and this should be given to healthcare workers, and daycare workers, as well as people who work in food preparation.
 Vaccination should also be given to people traveling to areas with high rates of hepatitis A. The vaccination helps your body develop an immunity to the viral infection so if you come into contact with it, you won’t get sick.